sandialabs/sibl/config/workflow.md

 The proceed with local implementation, and `git commit -m 'message'` and `git push` to push local implementation up to the repo on the `feature_branch`.

-When the feature implementation is completed, to merge the `feature_branch` into the `develop` branch:
+When the feature implementation is completed:

+* Create a pull request, then merge the `feature_branch` into the `develop` branch:

 ```bash
 > git flow feature finish feature_branch